wjakethompson/wjt-quarto/blog/2017-01-27-big12-sec-simulation/index.markdown

 ## Monte Carlo Simulation

 It's not possible for us to repeat the Big 12/SEC challenge multiple times in real life, but we can do this through a process called Monte Carlo simulation.
 In a Monte Carlo simulation we can generate data for an event multiple times, and then average the results over all replications.
-To illustrate we can simulate the winner of the Kansas vs. Kentucky game.
+To illustrate, we can simulate the winner of the Kansas vs. Kentucky game.
 According to the model, Kansas has a 28% chance of winning.
 We generate a random number between 0 and 1.
 If that number is less than 0.28, then Kansas is the winner of the simulation, otherwise, Kentucky is the winner.
 We do this for every game, and then count the number of winners that come from the Big 12 to determine which conference won the challenge (or if it was a tie).
 We then repeat this process over and over again to simulate many replications of the challenge.

 To enact this process in R, we'll first need to define some functions.
 The first function will take in the probability of a team winning (in our case the Big 12 team), and return a 1 if that team wins, and a 0 otherwise.